dennisdevio/milestone-project-3/README.md

 - [The W3C CSS Validator](https://jigsaw.w3.org/css-validator/) for testing of all CSS code.

 #### Images
 - [Unsplash](https://unsplash.com/) for the image used on the website.
+- [TinyPNG](https://tinypng.com/) for compressing project images.

 #### Fonts & Icons
 - [Google Fonts](https://fonts.google.com/share?selection.family=Noto%20Sans%20KR%7COpen%20Sans) for the fonstyles 'Noto Sans KR' and 'Open Sans' used on the website.